MOZA Racing’s R21 Direct Drive Wheelbase is Back in Stock & Discounted!

 Steering wheels come in a variety of forms, from traditional circular wheels, to square open-wheel and Formula 1 style wheels.

-They also range in the amount of technology available.
-At the lower end, you can purchase a steering wheel which has just a few face buttons to allow you to control your console or car.
+At the more budget-friendly end of the scale, you can purchase a steering wheel which has just a few face buttons to allow you to control your console or car.

-As you move up through to more expensive steering wheels you can find officially licensed wheels from brands such as BMW, Bentley and Ferrari.
-The most premium steering wheels feature large screens which can show full telemetry read outs.
+As you move up through to more expensive sim racing steering wheels you can find officially licensed wheels from brands such as BMW, Bentley and Ferrari.
+The most premium steering wheels feature large screens which can show full telemetry readouts from in-game.

 You can also find steering wheels which have a lot more input on the wheel itself, in the form of rotational encoders, switches and buttons.
 These allow you to control more in-depth functions of your car whilst driving.
 Examples include adjusting your traction control, turning on your headlights through to changing engine modes and turning off your engine.

-If you are purchasing a higher-end steering wheel separately from your wheel base, you will normally require a quick-release to attach it to the wheel base.
+If you are purchasing a higher-end sim racing steering wheel separately from your wheel base, you will require a quick-release to attach it to the wheel base.

 A quick-release is the piece of hardware which directly connects your steering wheel to your wheel base ensuring your wheel doesn’t come loose.